smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 invest in the deployment and practice these activities.
 If the delivery team has never tried to deploy their own products or have not worked with the other teams that control production this can be a great introduction before delving deeper into the actual project.
-Practicing the deployment in complete isolation prior to having a project to maintain on top of it provides a safe way for the team to get experience with their deployment process.

 **Getting connected**.
-Another big theme of the conversation was understanding the social dynamics around processes within a company.
+Another big theme of the conversation was understanding the dynamics around deployment process.
+This is not applicable for startups that have more autonomy over their projects and less overhead.
 This relates to larger companies where there likely are established norms for how to deploy software and perform projects.
 Establishing relationships with the other teams connected to the process will help streamline future releases and avoid common errors they already know about.
 It might be easy to find out who you need to work with to get things done but it can be a completely different experience than actually going through with it.
-This is not applicable for startups who have more autonomy over their projects.
+Working with these teams early is another aspect of practicing the release process.

 Moderation
 ===============================================================================